Remarkable Commerce believe in agile eCommerce

 We are very proud of our business.
 Over the years we have received many favourable comments from our clients.
-Like a recent unsolicited testimonial from our long standing client, Yours Clothing.
+Like a recent unsolicited testimonial from our long-standing client, Yours Clothing.
 It said, ‘‘…we truly love how agile you are…’’.

-In this article I would like to reflect on the importance of agility in a digital business and how it has become the foundation of everything we do at Remarkable Commerce.
+In this article, I would like to reflect on the importance of agility in a digital business and how it has become the foundation of everything we do at Remarkable Commerce.
 In fact, ‘agility’ is our most fundamental value and especially when it comes to eCommerce.
 Everywhere I look in my business, whether it is our team structure, our internal communications, our client service ethos, our management style or our design and eCommerce development methods, ‘agility’ is the driving force.
 Why is this?

 The answer to this question starts with our understanding of the ‘big picture’, the major trends that are affecting all businesses.
 If you don’t understand the ‘big picture’ then, in the worst case, you don’t survive as a profitable business.

 But, it was (and remains so) very poor in the niche fashion sectors, for example ‘plus sizes’.
 Into these niche spaces, eCommerce start-ups began trading.
 Now, our client, Yours Clothing is probably the market leader for plus sizes, with growth approaching 50% per annum.
-In fact, if you now look at the leader of high street offerings for ladies fashion, they are surrounded by niche traders all using eCommerce as a driving business development strategy.
+In fact, if you now look at the leader of high street offerings for ladies' fashion, they are surrounded by niche traders all using eCommerce as a driving business development strategy.
 In effect, the leader is no longer the leader it was – it’s been ‘disrupted’ by more innovative and more nimble and agile competitors.

 Disruptive innovation leads to the trend of ‘business agility’.
-Management and company owners have to respond to market change much more rapidly as their business environments and markets changes accelerate.
+Management and company owners have to respond to market change much more rapidly as their business environments and market changes accelerate.
 The modern agile eCommerce business constantly seeks emerging opportunities, operates a flat responsive hierarchy, it has staff that function autonomously held together by only a vision of the business and faster, enhanced methods of communication.
-Teams are loosely organised and focused on collaborative decision making.
+Teams are loosely organised and focused on collaborative decision-making.
 Importantly, traditional project planning with tasks being done in a sequence is just too slow, unproductive and costly.
 In an agile eCommerce business, projects are completed in parallel parts – much quicker, more productive and less costly.

 Agile website development